xtravision-ai/xtravision-js-sdk/README.md

     ```javascript
     <script src="https://cdn.jsdelivr.net/gh/xtravision-ai/xtravision-js-SDK@1.2.0/xtravision-js-sdk.min.js"> </script>
     ```
+    if you are using any JS framework or bundling your web-app and want to use `npm` repo then kindly use below command to install JS-SDK.
+    ```bash
+    npm install @xtravision/js-sdk
+    OR
+    yarn add  @xtravision/js-sdk
+    ```

  2. All required things are available under the `XtraVision` namespace which is available globally after adding JS SDK.